 Kayaking around Espíritu Santo vs. Kayaking around Cabo

 From La Paz, Mexico, a short boat ride gets you to Espíritu Santo.
-Located in the Gulf of California Biosphere Reserve—or “Mexico’s Galapagos”—and protected as a UNESCO World Heritage Site, Espíritu Santo is known for its incredible marine and birdlife, striking dessert beauty and rugged cliffs that are contrasted by stunning turquoise waters.
+Located in the Gulf of California Biosphere Reserve—or “Mexico’s Galapagos”—and protected as a UNESCO World Heritage Site, Espíritu Santo is known for its incredible marine and birdlife, striking desert beauty and rugged cliffs that are contrasted by stunning turquoise waters.